hoothin/UserScripts/Pagetual/README.md

 --
 Set to true so the next page action will only effect when the mouse wheel roll

-pageElementCss
+pageElementStyle
 --
-Custom css for pageElement
+Custom cssText of style for pageElement

 delay
 --